 The core of our graduate program is our graduate students, who come from all over the world to study chemical engineering at MSU.
 Recently, students have come from India, China, Phillipines, Turkey, Nigeria, El Salvador, South Korea, Malaysia, Argentina, and Iran, as well as from other institutions in the United States.
 Graduate students are required to complete a core set of courses in advanced thermodynamics, chemical kinetics and dynamics, advanced process computations, and advanced transport phenomena.
 The remainder of a student’s time is spent taking elective courses and participating in research towards completion of their masters thesis or doctoral dissertation.

 Furthermore, as part of the graduate experience, students can interact with leading scientists and engineers at other chemical engineering programs in the graduate seminar series.
 In addition to academics, chemical engineering graduate students have their own graduate student association, which sponsors social events especially designed for graduate students and their families.
 There are also opportunities to take courses by distance through the Bagley College of Engineering E-Learning Program.
-Finally, we have the best faculty members in the southeast, and you can check out their research and academic background on our faculty pages.
+Finally, we have some of the best faculty members in the nation, and you can check out their research and academic background on our faculty pages.
 Need more information?
-Just email the graduate program coordinator, Dr. Keisha Walters, at email@example.com.
+Just email the graduate program coordinator, Dr. Todd French, at firstname.lastname@example.org.

 Graduate Student Organizations: